Germans protest in thousands against virus curbs

 Thousands of people protested in Stuttgart on Saturday against virus restrictions amid a heated debate throughout Germany on tightening the measures in the face of a third wave of Covid-19.

-The protesters, few of whom were wearing face masks, marched from the city centre to the main square in northeastern Stuttgart.

-The protesters, few of whom were wearing face masks, marched from the city centre to the main square in northeastern Stuttgart.
+The protesters, few of whom were wearing face masks, marched from the city centre to a main square in northeastern Stuttgart.

 Police in the southwest city said the marchers ignored requests to don masks and to adhere to social distance rules, though there were no reports of major incidents.